About Us

-Operating from the Bristol & Gloucestershire Gliding Club at Nympsfield we are in the process of setting up a Charitable organisation with the objective of the long term preservation & operation of historic gliders and equipment used by the Air Training Corps and RAF Volunteer Gliding Squadrons.
-It is our intent, in the longer term, to use them to educate the air minded general public in the history of Air Cadet gliding in the UK and provide a “living museum” by making the collection available to members and friends of the Association/Trust to operate.
+Operating from the Bristol & Gloucestershire Gliding Club at Nympsfield the Air Cadet Historic Flight CIO is a Charitable organisation with the objective of the long term preservation & operation of historic gliders and equipment used by the Air Training Corps and RAF Volunteer Gliding Squadrons for the Public benefit.
+It is our intent to use this collection to educate the air minded general public in the history of Air Cadet gliding in the UK and provide a “living museum” by making the collection available to members of the association to operate.

 Our aims are:

-- To use our planned facility to allow public access to see our collection and our maintenance and operations.
+• To use our planned facility to improve public access to see our collection, our maintenance, restoration work, and operations.

-- To maintain the gliders & equipment in an operational state so that (appropriately qualified) members and friends can fly the gliders and see them in operation and, where feasible, we can participate in selected public airshows or other events.
+• To maintain the gliders & equipment in an operational state so that (appropriately qualified) members can fly the gliders and demonstrate them in operation and, where feasible, we can participate in selected public airshows or other events.

 Background